mattwach/matrix_clock/README.md

 USB shell.
 Adding your own is straight-forward but I suggest skimming through https://github.com/mattwach/pico_uart_console to get up-to-speed on how the console works first.

-## Using a Different Microcontroller

-The hardware requirements for the microcontroller are not demanding for this project (as implemented anyway).
-Going with AVR, ESP, STM, PIC or something else would all work perfectly fine.
-The main difficulty will be adapting the firmware, specifically:

-* The CMake build system
-* Access to the PI Pico SDK

-To work around these, I would suggest copying the source files to a new project folder, use the "default" build system for your microcontroller and addressing the compiler errors one by one.
-Remember that since PI Picos are only $4 and are readily available (at the time I write this) the motivation for going through this effort might not be immediately obivous to others.